nallovint/birb_lm/tech_spec.md

-# Technical Specification: RAG Try (Groq or Local OpenAI-compatible)
+# Technical Specification: BirbLM (Groq or Local OpenAI-compatible)

 ## 1. Purpose and Scope
 This application provides a minimal document chat experience with retrieval-augmented generation (RAG).
 It indexes local documents under `docs/`, stores an embedding index in `storage/index.json`, and serves a web UI for querying.
 Responses are grounded by retrieved chunks and produced by either a local OpenAI-compatible server (e.g., Ollama) or Groq (cloud), selected at runtime.